 Miami, Florida, USA, July 11-30, 1999

-This Institute explored links between climate variability associated mainly with the El Nino-Southern Oscillation (ENSO) phenomenon and important socioeconomic sectors (e.g., agriculture, water resources).
+This Institute explored links between climate variability associated mainly with the El Niño-Southern Oscillation (ENSO) phenomenon and important socioeconomic sectors (e.g., agriculture, water resources).
 In particular, the Institute explored the implications of the emerging capability to forecast the occurrence on ENSO events with lead time of several months, and the feasibility of incorporating this information into decision-making or policy-making processes.

 To promote effective communication and collaboration between early-career natural and social scientists from the Americas, the Inter-American Institute for Global Change Research (IAI) and the University of Miami’s Rosenstiel School of Marine and Atmospheric Science (UM-RSMAS) have joined efforts to implement a Summer Institute on Interdisciplinary Global Change Science in the Americas.
 The IAI/UM Summer Institute is a 3-year venture with support from the United States’ National Science Foundation.

-A tentative program for the first Summer Institute includes the following sub-themes:
+The program for the first Summer Institute includes the following sub-themes:

 – Climate variability on seasonal to interannual scales, possible sources